The weight of your cue

 Did you know?
 The process of your cue can be maintained.

-The tip of your billiard cue may come unstuck over time, but don't worry, it happens with repeated bumps against the balls.
+The tip of your billiard cue may come unstuck over time, but don't worry, it happens with repeated impacts against the balls.

 You'll just have to change it, and to do so, nothing could be simpler: